f5devcentral/bigip-automation/level-4/README.md

   - **Automated Testing**: The CI/CD pipeline automatically tests changes in Merge Requests, reducing the likelihood of errors in the main branch.
   - **Controlled Deployment**: Changes are only merged into the main branch after passing reviews and tests, ensuring a stable and reliable codebase.

-  - Users can make changes without impacting the main branch.
-  - Multiple team members can work together without their changes conflicting with each other.
-  - Code Review takes place during the merge review, where the Admin user can review not only the code changes but also the `terraform plan` changes.

 ## Code Explanation
 In the following section, we  provide a deeper explanation of the **pipeline** configuration.